sagar-datta/galerie/README.md

 ### 🌍 Adding New Cities

-The gallery uses an automated system to manage cities and their images:
+The gallery uses an automated system to manage cities and their images through a modular metadata fetching script:

 1. Create a new folder in your Cloudinary account with the city name
 2. Upload your images to the city folder in Cloudinary